Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 Michel, M.C., Murphy, T.J. and Motulsky, H.J., 2020.
 New author guidelines for displaying data and reporting data analysis and statistical methods in experimental biology.
 Molecular Pharmacology, 97(1), pp.49-60.

 Rafi, Z. and Greenland, S., 2020.
 Semantic and cognitive tools to aid statistical science: replace confidence and significance by compatibility and surprise.
 BMC medical research methodology, 20(1), p.244.

-Di Leo, G. and Sardanelli, F., 2020.
-Statistical significance: p value, 0.05 threshold, and applications to radiomics, reasons for a conservative approach.
-European radiology experimental, 4(1), p.18.

 ## 3. What exactly have I learnt and how?
 To be completed